Scope of Responsibilities:

 • As budget allows, represents CAPS on the Duke campus, in the Triangle area, and nationally.
 17%

-• Completed doctoral level degree in a mental health related field from an APA-approved program.
+• A doctorate in a mental health related field from an APA-accredited academic program and internship is required.

-• Licensed or license-eligible (post-degree hours complete) in the State of North Carolina.
+• Licensed or license-eligible in the State of North Carolina.

 Additional Job-Specific Skills and Competencies